-The federal Centers for Medicare & Medicaid Services (CMS) is working with the California Department of Health Care Services (DHCS) to implement a health reform project in seven California counties.
-The project, called Cal MediConnect, aims to promote coordinated care and enhance health outcomes and the quality of life for Medicare and Medi-Cal enrollees, also called dual eligible beneficiaries.
-In addition, most Medi-Cal beneficiaries in these counties will choose Medi-Cal managed care health plans (MCPs) for their Medi-Cal benefits, including long-term services and supports (LTSS).
-These two policy transitions make up the California Coordinated Care Initiative (CCI) and are taking place in: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.
+CMS is working with DHCS to implement a health reform project in seven California counties.
+While this outreach was started under the CCI, it was discontinued in January 2018 and will be continued through a project, called Cal MediConnect, which aims to promote coordinated care and enhance health outcomes and the quality of life for Duals.
+In addition, most Medi-Cal beneficiaries in these counties will choose MCPs for their Medi-Cal benefits, including LTSS.
+These two policy transitions make up CCI and are taking place in: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.

-The State is committed to the implementation of a robust outreach and education plan specifically for the CCI that allows eligible beneficiaries and their supports to have accurate, actionable information for the decision-making process.
-The State and federal governments have taken unprecedented steps to make additional resources available at the State and local levels to help assist beneficiaries, caregivers, providers, and others through this transition.
+The state is committed to the implementation of a robust outreach and education plan specifically for the CCI that allows eligible beneficiaries and their supports to have accurate, actionable information for the decision-making process.
+The state and federal governments have taken unprecedented steps to make additional resources available at the state and local levels to help assist beneficiaries, caregivers, providers, and others through this transition.
 This document outlines an iterative version of that plan, which is adaptable as implementation of the CCI moves forward.